josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

 ## Choosing adjustment variables for weighting

 How do we determine whether a group in the survey sample is over- or under-represented?
-We need to define this with regard to specific **adjustment variables** that we can also use later for computing the weights.
+We need to look at a set of **adjustment variables**, which we'll also use later to compute the weights.
 Choose variables that you expect will be relevant for the analysis.
 For example: If you're surveying users of a bike-sharing service, an appropriate adjustment variable can be the frequency of using said service.
 A less important variable might be the payment method that people are using.

 For all the adjustment variables, **you'll need to know the frequency distributions in both your sample and in your target population**.
 Only then can you compare them, examine any devations, and compute the weights accordingly.

-I've come across these two ways of obtaining the **population frequencies**:
+I've come across two main ways of obtaining the **population frequencies**:
-* When surveying your own users and your target population is the entire user base, you can often get the frequency distributions from your **customer database**.
+* **When your target population is your customer base**, you can often get the frequency distributions from your database.
 For example: If you want to use age as an adjustment variable (and know the birth dates of all your users), you can simply pull the frequencies of different age groups from your customer table—or ask a friendly Data Analyst to do so.
-* When your target population is the general population of a country (e.g., citizens of Switzerland), you can use **census data**, which usually includes basic socio-demographics.
+* **When your target population is a country's general population** or a socio-demographic subset of it (e.g., citizens of Switzerland between the age of 18 and 40), you can use publicly available census data, which provides frequency tables on key socio-demographic variables.

-Obtaining the **sample frequencies** sounds simple, but can also be a challenge.
+Obtaining the **sample frequencies** sounds simple, but can be a challenge as well.
 Here are the two main options:
 * **Using self-reported data**: You can assess the adjustment variables with questions in your survey.
-For example, you can ask people directly which age group they belong to.
-Make sure to have a plan in place for those who prefer not to answer a question (e.g., you could set their response to NA and impute the missing values).
+For example, you can ask people to select their age group.
+Make sure to have a plan in place for those who prefer not to answer.
+For example, you could set their response to NA and impute the missing values.
-* **Using objective data**: You might also be able to capture objective data along with the survey responses.
-For example, when surveying customers, you can use a personalized survey invitation link that allows you to pass along certain customer attributes, or even the customer's ID.
-When taking this approach, make sure to consider the ethical and legal requirements because you risk de-anonymizing the survey responses and the customer needs to opt in to this type of data processing (at least under GPDR).
+* **Using objective data**: Depending on your setup, you can also consider capturing objective data along with the survey responses.
+When surveying customers, for example, you can use a personalized survey invitation link that allows you to pass along certain customer attributes, or even the customer's ID.
+When taking this approach, make sure to consider the ethical and legal requirements because you risk de-anonymizing the survey responses.
+At least under GDPR, the customer needs to opt in to this data processing and be aware what kind of data is used.

 Once you know the frequency distributions of your adjustment variables in the population and in the sample, you can use them to compute weights for your survey respondents.

 ## Choosing an appropriate weighting algorithm

-I'm far from an expert on weighting algorithms and there seem to be many different approaches with different levels of complexity.
+I'm far from an expert on weighting algorithms and there are many different approaches with different levels of complexity.
 [This report by Pew Research](https://www.pewresearch.org/methods/2018/01/26/for-weighting-online-opt-in-samples-what-matters-most/) gives a nice overview.
 Here are some notable quotes:

 > “When it comes to accuracy, **choosing the right variables for weighting is more important** than choosing the right statistical method.”
 >
 > “The **most** **basic weighting method (raking) performs nearly as well** as more elaborate techniques based on matching.”

 There seems to be a pragmatic conclusion here: Going with a basic "raking" algorithm for weighting and spending more time on selecting appropriate adjustment variables.

-What's a raking algorithm?
-On a high level, the raking procedure iteratively adjusts the weight for each respondent until the distributions of all the adjustment variables align well enough between the sample and the population.
+Raking is a procedure where the weight for each respondent is iteratively refined until the distributions of all the adjustment variables align well enough between the sample and the population.

 ## Computing survey weights in R

 My suggested implementation for survey weighting in R makes use of the **[`anesrake`](https://cran.r-project.org/web/packages/anesrake/anesrake.pdf)** package.
 I kept the following steps deliberately simple.
 Your project might require additional data preparation or a more sophisticated weighting approach.

-### Step 1: Load required packages
+### Step 1: Loading required packages

 Let’s start by loading the required packages.
-These two are all we need for now:
+These are all we need for now.

 ```r
 library(tidyverse)
 library(anesrake)
 ```

-### Step 2: Check for missing data
+### Step 2: Checking for missing data

 The anesrake algorithm can’t work with missing data in the adjustment variables.
 You'll need to decide on a way to prevent or deal with missing values (e.g., imputation).
 Some options are outlined in this [article by freeCodeCamp](https://www.freecodecamp.org/news/how-to-handle-missing-data-in-a-dataset/).